c3d/xl/doc/HANDBOOK_2-evaluation.md

     write_line N
 ```

-The definition of `while` given earlier only works because `Condition`
+The definition of `while` given above only works because `Condition`
 and `Body` are evaluated multiple times.
 The context when evaluating
 the body of the definition is somewhat equivalent to: